Sangtot/OFFlimits-docs/docs/guide/board.md

 To find out how to calculate results please read guide on [/results](/guide/results).

-## Board styles
+## Board Templates

-There are 5 styles of boards:
+There are 7 board templates:

 ### Board 1 & 2

+:::: code-group
+::: code-group-item One 1
 ```txt:no-line-numbers               RESULTS LEADERBOARD
    #         name        total   wins   KP   PP